dandowd/vehicle-routing-problem/README.md

 example `./vehicle-routing-problem ./problems/problem1.txt`

 # Visualizations
+- Visualizations can increase runtime and should not be used when benchmarking the program runtime.
-- Use the `--driver-route-file` to define a file location for driver schedules
+- Use the `--driver-route-file` to define a file location for driver schedules.
 - Use `--driver-count` to define how many drivers per driver route file.
 Default will include all drivers in single file.
 If multiple files are required a suffix will be added to the file name.
 - A file called `annealing_graph.png` and `annealing_temp.png` will be created, this cannot be changed at the moment.